Resources for Families and Community

 SF LOVES LEARNING MATH!

-SF Loves Learning is a one-hour educational television show created by SFUSD in partnership with KTVU especially for PreK-2nd grade students in San Francisco.
-Season 1 of SF Loves Learning aired on KTVU Plus from April 20 through June 2, 2020.
-Past episodes are available for viewing by clicking the links below.
+SF Loves Learning was a one-hour educational television show created by SFUSD in partnership with KTVU especially for PreK-2nd grade students in San Francisco.

 You can see some clips that the Math Department has contributed to the show here.